Getting Started With Machine Learning

 Trusted by 200,000+ folks.

 What are the fundamentals of machine learning, and what are the necessary tools to evaluate risk and other concerns in a machine learning application?
-This article covers everything you need to get started.
+The goal of machine learning is to find patterns in data and use those patterns to make predictions.
+In this article, Alvin Wan will cover everything you need to get started.
+By the end, you should have an understanding of how to advance your practice and study of machine learning.
+Let’s begin!

 The goal of machine learning is to find patterns in data and use those patterns to make predictions.
 It can also give us a framework to discuss machine learning problems and solutions — as you’ll see in this article.